Distance measuring equipment: Specification

 A typical DME ground-based transponder beacon has a limit of 2700 interrogations per second (pulse pairs per second – pps).
 Thus it can provide distance information for up to 100 aircraft at a time—95% of transmissions for aircraft in tracking mode (typically 25 pps) and 5% in search mode (typically 150 pps).
 Above this limit the transponder avoids overload by limiting the sensitivity (gain) of the receiver.
 Replies to weaker (normally the more distant) interrogations are ignored to lower the transponder load.

 Radio frequency and modulation data

-DME frequencies are paired to VOR frequencies and a DME interrogator is designed to automatically tune to the corresponding DME frequency when the associated VOR frequency is selected.
+DME frequencies are paired to VOR or ILS frequencies and a DME interrogator is designed to automatically tune to the corresponding DME frequency when the associated VOR or ILS frequency is selected.
 An airplane's DME interrogator uses frequencies from 1025 to 1150 MHz.
 DME transponders transmit on a channel in the 962 to 1213 MHz range and receive on a corresponding channel between 1025 and 1150 MHz.

 The band is divided into 126 channels for interrogation and 126 channels for reply.
 The interrogation and reply frequencies always differ by 63 MHz.
 The spacing and bandwidth of each channel is 1 MHz and a bandwidth of 1MHz.